 Tyrosine has hydroxyphenyl(Phenol) group.
 The hydrophobic group is in the core of protein.
 The protein is denatured by mercuric sulphate in boiling water exposing hydroxyphenyl group.
 Sodium nitrite reacts with sulfuric acid to form nitrous acid.
-The exposed hydroxyphenyl groups react with nitrous acid.
-The compound formed chelates Hg2+ & give red colour precipitates.
+The exposed hydroxyphenyl groups react with nitrous acid & give red colour precipitates.